Operation Ripper: Capture of Seoul

-By the time Hongcheon fell, General Ridgway discerned that the PVA/KPA high command had decided to abandon Seoul.
+By the time Hongcheon fell, Ridgway discerned that the PVA/KPA high command had decided to abandon Seoul.
 The first sign appeared on 12 March when aerial observers flying over the PVA/KPA's Han River positions between Seoul and the 25th Division's bridgehead saw a large number of troops moving northwest out of that area.
 Patrols from the 3rd Division, which held positions along the Han opposite, crossed the river on the night of the 12th and found shoreline positions vacant.
 On the following night 3rd Division patrols moved more than 0.5 mi above the Han without making contact.
 Patrols from both the 3rd Division and ROK 1st Division crossed the Han during the afternoon of 14 March.
 One from the 3rd Division discovered that PVA/KPA forces had vacated an important defensive position on Hill 348, the peak of a prominent north-south ridge 3 mi east of Seoul.
 Nearer the city, another patrol moved as far north as the Seoul-Chuncheon road without contact; a third found that Hill 175, one of the lower peaks of South Mountain hugging Seoul at its southeast edge, also was vacant.
 Five patrols from the ROK 1st Division entered Seoul itself.
 One moved all the way through the western portion of the city to the gate on Route 1 while another reached the Capitol Building near the city center and raised the South Korean flag from the dome.
 None of the patrols received fire or sighted PVA/KPA troops.